 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever taken a shower and realized that the water hasn’t been draining, you know how frustrating it could be.
-This not only slows the morning routine, it also makes it more difficult to clean after you’re finished.
-While chemical drain cleaners are sometimes effective, they may also damage the pipes as well as harm the environment.
-The good news is that there are a lot of methods that are natural to unblock a shower drain, without the need for harmful chemicals.
+If you’ve ever had the misfortune of taking a shower only to realize that the water doesn’t drain, you know how frustrating it is.
+Not only can it slow the morning routine, however, it can be harder to clean up when you’re done.
+Although chemical drain cleaners can be sometimes effective, they can also damage your pipes and harm the environment.
+The good news is that there are plenty of methods that are natural to unblock a shower drain without resorting to harmful chemical solutions.

 Key Takeaways